spilth/notes.old/views/about.md

 > Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort.

+Use RubyGems to install Sinatra:

 	$ gem install sinatra

+## Markdown

+> Markdown is a text-to-HTML conversion tool for web writers.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

+For converting Markdown to HTML in Ruby we'll be using [rdiscount](https://github.com/rtomayko/rdiscount):

+	gem install rdiscount

+## Create a Sinatra Project

 	$ mkdir notes
 	$ cd notes
 	$ mate notes.rb

-Use the follwing as the contents of notes.rb
+Use the follwing as the contents of `notes.rb`:

 	require 'sinatra'
 	require 'rdiscount'